KRISWIU/cs326-final-tet/docs/milestone2.md

 # Contributions

-**PineVoid - Jacob** - Initial creation of server.js, searchBar listener in main.js, and part 0
+**PineVoid - Jacob** - Initial creation of server.js, searchBar listener in main.js, heroku, and part 0 documentation

+**Zhenduo Wang - KRISWIU** - Implementation of most of GET, POST, PUT, DELETE in server.js, and filter and login listener in main.JS

+**Yuxiang Nian - MacNian** - Creation of searchResult page